shankyjain-dev/dw3Puzzle/README.md

 #### Task 1-A
 1. What is done well?
+ - using "nrwl" to achieve Monorepo aproach
+ - Use of FormBuilder, FormGroup, Validators from @angular/forms in stock component.
+ - state management using redux pattern (NgRx)
+ - Usage of google charts, as it has interactive charts to display data and easy to use.
+ - lazy loading

 2. What would you change?
+ - Instead of any we can use appropriate data types.
+ - We can add access specifiers for functions and variables.
+ - We can use constants instead of hard coded data or we can use mock data wherever required.
+ - Unit test cases should run without fail and should cover all functions/statements.
+ - "Favorite time period" is a mandatory field, hence added required validation with appropriate     error message.
+ - We can disable "Go" button if form fields are not valid.
+ - use of "async" pipe instead of leaky subscibe function.

 3. Are there any code smells or problematic implementations?
+ - No validation on "Favorite time period" listbox.
+ - Chart is not rendering on the page, so used async pipe of ngrx.
+ - Test cases are failing.
+ - "imports" and "variable" declarations are not used in code.

 > Make a PR to fix at least one of the issues that you identify